 Speed and Amperage Settings to Minimize Heat Input

 Target cutting efficiency by driving fast travel and conservative amperage adjustments.
-On 22 ga steel, run near 350 IPM to shed heat quickly while maintaining full penetration; the FineCut kerf keeps the arc stiff and localized, limiting thermal spread.
+On 22 ga steel, run near 350 IPM to shed heat quickly while maintaining full penetration.
+The FineCut kerf keeps the arc stiff and localized, limiting thermal spread.

 1) Set baseline: